avylove/python101/python101/lesson7_classes.rst

     * Iterators have an extra method :py:meth:`~iterator.__iter__` that returns itself
 * Iterators are generally not accessed directly
     * Provided by other objects to support iteration
-* Many functions that previously returned lists return objects with iterators in Python 3
+* Many functions that previously returned lists return iterators in Python 3
     * Makes the code more efficient (lazy processing)
     * Example: :py:meth:`dict.keys` behaves like ``dict.iterkeys()`` did in Python 2
     * To convert to a list, use :py:class:`list`